 You can always call the courthouse where your charges were issued and ask them if there is a bench warrant for you.
 This can sometimes be risky since the court might ask you questions or try to get you to turn yourself in.
-It is best to work with a bench warrant lawyer rather than handle this kind of request on your own.
+It is best to work with an Atlantic County bench warrant lawyer rather than handle this kind of request on your own.
 However, they might ultimately tell you whether there is a warrant out for you and what charges it pertains to.

 You can also usually check the court records online.
 You’ll typically need the defendant’s name and what county the charges were filed in, but additional information like your date of birth can also help you find the right court record.
 The sheet might say whether or not a bench warrant was issued in your case, but there is no guarantee that these records are updated or easily accessible.